The Adventures of Bloggard

 She said she would.

-So I bought it, for five pieces of silver, writing up the contract on my typewriter, an impressive red IBM selectric inherited from my stepfather’s office.
+So I bought her soul, for five pieces of silver, writing up the contract on my typewriter, an impressive red IBM Selectric I’d inherited from my stepfather’s office.

 She took the five dimes and signed the contract.
 So I have owned Shayna’s soul for many, many years, because I kept the contract safe in my red box of important stuff.